Home Contents Insurance

 One of the main ways that customers secure mobile phone insurance, outside of their provider or a third-party, is through their bank.
 The majority of banks will offer some form of mobile phone insurance in their higher-tier accounts, which usually charge a monthly rate to access.
 Like with home contents insurance, you cannot simply take out mobile phone insurance – you have to purchase a whole package which happens to include phone insurance in it.

 Despite it being slightly convoluted to get, mobile phone insurance from Lloyds does offer quite a lot in its cover.
 If you take out a policy with Lloyds and make a successful claim, you will receive a replacement or repair of up to £2000 in case of theft, loss, damage, or breakdown.
 The best part is that, regardless of your account level, the policy covers you all over the world.
 So, when compared to MPID’s cover, you could theoretically get a cheaper deal with Lloyds.
-For example, if you took out a Select Account with Lloyds for £8.95 a month, you could get basic, worldwide cover on an iPhone 8 for that price, whereas it’d cost £9.99 for Essential Cover with Mobile Phone Insurance Direct.
-However, you wouldn’t have the additional choice of MPID’s Premium cover, which gives you up to £150 of accessory cover as well as unlimited claims per year.
+For example, if you took out a Select Account with Lloyds for £11.95 a month, you could get basic, worldwide cover on an iPhone 13 Pro Max 512GB for that price, whereas it’d cost £13.59 for Essential Cover with Mobile Phone Insurance Direct.
+However, Lloyds only allows 2 successful claims within 12 months, whereas MPID offers Unlimited Claims.

 While getting phone insurance through a premium bank account may be the cheapest and easiest option of some people, the reality is that, when you claim, you’ll always be dealing with a bank that sometimes does mobile phone insurance.
 However, if you opt to cover your device with MPID you know you’ll be dealing with experts in mobile insurance from start to finish.